aidanhibbard/aidanhibbard/content/posts/building-durable-chats.md

 5. **Tools.** The model validates JSON, calls internal APIs, and writes workflow nodes.

+6. **Multiplayer.** Two people can open the same workflow and stay roughly aligned.
+Perfect frame sync is a lie.
+Good enough sync is the product.

+7. **Authoritative status.** The UI must know when a generation is in progress even if the stream never reconnects.
+No sending a second prompt into a half-finished job because the chat widget looks idle.

 ## Architecture

 ### Durable work belongs in a queue